• Skip to primary navigation

 Instructions

-2. Prepare your cake tin as tightly and carefully as possible with aluminum foil (see notes regarding preparing a springform cake tin), to ensure no water can get in, every side of the tin should be well covered with the foil.
+• Prepare the 20 cm or 8 inch round cake tin as tightly and carefully as possible with aluminum foil (see notes regarding preparing a springform cake tin), to ensure no water can get in, every side of the tin should be well covered with the foil.

-8. For the filling, place all the cream cheese and mascarpone in a bowl and beat on medium with a hand mixer for 4 minutes, a stand mixer for 3 minutes or by hand for 6 minutes, until smooth and no lumps remain.
+• For the filling, place all the cream cheese and mascarpone in a bowl and beat on medium speed with a hand mixer for 4 minutes, a stand mixer for 3 minutes or by hand for 6 minutes, until smooth and no lumps remain.

-9. Add ¼ of the sugar in installments, beating to incorporate until it is fully combined and smooth.
+• Add ยผ of the sugar in installments, beating to incorporate until it is fully combined and smooth.

-14. Place the cake tin set inside the roasting tray into the oven as soon as your water is boiling.
-Allow ¼ of the roasing tray to overhang the oven tray and carefully and slowly pour the boiling water into the roasting tray until it comes half way up the sies of your cake tin.
+• Place the cake tin set inside a large roasting pan into the oven as soon as your water is boiling.
+Allow ยผ of the roasting tray to overhang the oven tray and carefully and slowly pour the boiling water into the roasting tray until it comes half way up the sides of the pan.

-16. Turn the oven off and let the cheesecake cool in the oven with the door ajar for 1 hour.
+• Turn the oven off as the cheesecake cools with the oven door ajar for 1 hour.

 Notes

-Aluminuim foil shouldn't fold inside the cake tin: Do not overlap the aluminium foil into the inside of your cake tin, but instead pinching firmly to maintain it holds on the outside, this will ensure that as the cake rises during baking (it usually does so about ¼ inch) it will maintain the smooth top.
+• Aluminum foil shouldn't fold inside the cake tin: Do not overlap the aluminum foil into the inside of your cake tin, but instead pinching firmly to maintain it holds on the outside, this will ensure that as the cake rises during baking (it usually does so about ยผ inch) it will maintain the smooth top.

 Adapted from Simply Recipes